Coding for Champions

 Lack of household devices, financial constraints, and time commitments are barriers preventing hundreds of students from accessing digital literacy and coding education.
 The COVID-19 pandemic has made this digital divide in Toronto increasingly apparent as some students and families have access to numerous high functioning devices at home, while others have few unreliable devices that are shared amongst many household members.

-Through this program, students will each receive a brand new laptop, a backpack, program hoodie, and 10 weeks worth of coding instruction so they can build webpages to present to Pascal Siakam!
+Through this program, students will each receive a brand new laptop and 10 weeks worth of coding instruction so they can build webpages to present to Pascal Siakam!

 Your donation will provide a student in with access to essential technology and education.